Create a forecast manually

 However, if you select any other attribute, such as Customer or Location, the hierarchy will reset accordingly, as shown below.

-In this case, the planners can change the input measure to see the search results for the selected hierarchy level.
+In this case, you can change the input measure to see the search results for the selected hierarchy level.

 Forecast settings: